8 Total Cost of Ownership Drivers for an Investment Management System

 The drivers of total cost of ownership for investment management systems

-There are different drivers that impact the total cost of ownership of investment management systems.
+There are different drivers that impact the TCO of investment management systems.
 Understanding what the different drivers are can better equip you to compare quotes from different vendors, and achieve the best value that meets your firm's needs.

-So, what are the key drivers of total cost of ownership for investment management systems?
+So, what are the key drivers of TCO for investment management systems?

 1. Delivery mechanism